arnia/betting-tech-test/README.md

 ## Stack

 I used `reactJS` with `redux` to manage the state and `redux-saga` to make the communication with external event sources easier.
-Also routing I used `react-router`
+Also for routing I used `react-router`